 Area (see Plan 9) Description Contribution to physical and/or visual separation and to integrity of the Local Gap 1, Balksbury Camp Open countryside comprising the surviving southern portion of Balksbury Iron Age hill fort, a scheduled ancient monument, and adjacent land.
 Open and elevated land forming part of the northern boundary of the Local Gap with the A303/Andover.
 Sensitive to development over the boundaries represented by the A303 and the Salisbury Road which would reduce physical separation and/or could be visible from Anna Valley, eroding visual separation.
 2, Pillhill Brook/River Anton corridor.
 Areas of woodland, scrub, pasture and marsh grassland within the river valley floodplain.
-Area 2 is crossed by a public footpath and by Watery Area 2 extends from the Upper Clatford settlement boundary to the northern boundary of the Local Gap with the A303/Andover.
+Area 2 is crossed by a public footpath and by Watery Lane, and abuts Area 2 extends from the Upper Clatford settlement boundary to the northern boundary of the Local Gap with the A303/Andover.
 It extends across the Local Gap in a central position and is critical to its integrity.
 It is sensitive to development over the A303 boundary which would reduce physical separation and/or could be visible from Upper Clatford, eroding visual separation.
-Loss of screening vegetation along the A303 would also reduce
+Loss of screening vegetation along the A303 would also reduce visual separation.
+Development in the vicinity of the